akm/sql-slog/README.md

 db, err := sql.Open("mysql", dsn)
 ```

-The differences are
+The differences are:

-1. Pass context.Context as the first argument
+1. Pass `context.Context` as the first argument.
-2. \*slog.Logger is returned as 2nd
+2. `*slog.Logger` is returned as the second argument.
-3. sqlslog.Open can take a lot of [Option](https://pkg.go.dev/github.com/akm/sql-slog#Option)
+3. `sqlslog.Open` can take a lot of [Option](https://pkg.go.dev/github.com/akm/sql-slog#Option).

 See [godoc examples](https://pkg.go.dev/github.com/akm/sql-slog#example-Open) for more details.